• Skip to primary navigation

 • Preheat the oven to 300 °F. Prepare a 9x9 baking pan with a silicone liner or parchment paper to be able to easily remove the bars.

 • Add the remaining ingredients to the bowl and use a rubber spatula to mix until well combined.
-You could also mix it all together in a stand mixer fitted with a paddle attachment on low speed.

 • Pour the mixture into the prepared baking pan and press firmly into an even layer and bake for 20-25 minutes until the edges are lightly browned.